yashamon/web2/index.md

 > > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP ^n)$.

+[Extended Fuller index, sky catastrophes and the Seifert conjecture] [19]

 Preprints

 [Gromov-Witten theory of a locally conformally symplectic manifold and the Fuller index] [18], arXiv 2016